Use this glossary to find more about the meaning of the terms you'll see in Kontent.ai and our educational materials.

 Subscription is the highest level of access to Kontent.ai.
 Every user and project must belong to a subscription.
 Subscriptions are run by subscription admins who can manage the subscription as well as its projects.
 You can choose from several subscription plans, which define the features available to the projects under the subscription.

 Taxonomies are a way to organize your content items and assets and are helpful in many scenarios.
 Create hierarchical groups of taxonomy terms to label related content.
 For example:

-Taxonomy elements let you use taxonomies for tagging your content items.
-In technical terms, taxonomy elements allow you to add a taxonomy group to a specific content type.
-For this to work, you first need to create a taxonomy group.
+With taxonomy elements, you can tag your content items.
+In technical terms, you specify a taxonomy group in your taxonomy element in a specific content type.
+For this to work, you first need to create the taxonomy group.

 Use text elements for texts without formatting, such as titles, keywords, URLs of embedded videos, or code samples.

 A text element can contain up to 100,000 characters.
 You can also set your own custom limit.

 URL slugs let you define SEO-friendly text to generate URLs for your content.
 A URL slug value is generated automatically from a specified text element.
 For example, your URL slugs can be set auto-generate from titles.
 If a given article has a title that doesn't fit well with search results, you can manually change the URL slug and provide your own.